Montana-Media-Arts/creative-coding-1/modules/week-3/_posts/2017-01-06-what-is-going-on.md

 In our example, there are 4 parameters.

-- The first 2, specify the location of the top-left corner of the ellipse on the canvas (more on that later as well).
+- The first 2, specify the location of the center of the ellipse on the canvas (more on that later as well).
-    - In our case, we are telling the ellipse's top-left corner to be placed;
+    - In our case, we are telling the ellipse's center to be placed;
         - `20` pixels in, along the X-axis (from the left of the canvas).
         - and `20` pixels down, along the Y-axis (from the top of the canvas).
 - The second 2, specify the width and height of the ellipse.